3rd Battalion, 7th Marines: Persian Gulf War

-Blade Marines as part of Task Force Grizzly raising Old Glory on their Humvee during combat operations.
+3/7 Marines as part of Task Force Grizzly raising Old Glory on their Humvee during combat operations.

 During the 1990–91 Persian Gulf War, 3/7 took part in Operation Desert Storm.
 The battalion arrived in Jubail, Saudi Arabia, in mid-January 1991, with the mission to be a foot-mobile infiltration force.
 For a month from mid-February onwards, 3/7—as part of Task Force Grizzly, which mainly consisted of 3/7 and 2nd Battalion 7th Marines—took up position along a berm near the Saudi–Kuwaiti border.
 There, 3/7 became the lead element of all U.S. forces in the region.
 The battalion moved out of Saudi Arabia and into Kuwait three days before the ground offensive began on 24 February, and then became the first allied infantry force to enter Kuwait.
 After breaching two enemy minefields, 3/7 took over Ahmad al-Jaber Air Base, which was believed to be the main command post for all enemy forces in Kuwait.
 The battalion departed Saudi Arabia in early March.

 Somali Civil War

 A Scout-Sniper Team from the 3rd Bn, 7th Marines, attached to the 13th MEU (BLT 3/1) prepares to depart Mogadishu, Somalia during Operation UNITED SHIELD in 1995.
 Photo: CWO-5/Marine Gunner Christian P. Wade USMC (Ret.), second from left..

 From January to March 1995, elements of the battalion—namely Kilo Company, augmented with elements from India Company, Lima Company, and Weapons Company—participated in Peacetime Enforcement Operation, Operation United Shield in Somalia.
 The operation was the closing chapter of United Nations Operation in Somalia II (UNOSOM II).
 A Combined Task Force (CTF), commanded by the United States, including two ships of the Pakistan Navy, two ships of the Italian Navy and six ships of the United States Navy evacuated all UN Peacekeeping Forces from Somalia.

-On 27 February 1995, minutes before midnight, the Blade executed an amphibious assault on the city of Mogadishu, part of a mechanized force consisting of about 1,800 US Marines and 350 Italian Marines.
+On 27 February 1995, minutes before midnight, 3/7 executed an amphibious assault on the city of Mogadishu, part of a mechanized force consisting of about 1,800 US Marines and 350 Italian Marines.
 Aboard LCUs LAVs, AAVs, and LCACs the joint task force secured Mogadishu International Airport and New Port.
 The entire amphibious landing was complete by 0430 on the morning of 28 February, and evacuation procedures immediately commenced.

 By 3 March 1995, 73 hours after the beginning of the amphibious landing, all 2,422 United Nations troops, approximately 3,800 CTF troops and over a hundred combat vehicles had withdrawn without any loss of life among any of the coalition forces.